Did you know that 73 million tons of oranges are grown worldwide?

 Also, it’s important you don’t pile them up on top of each other.
 This will encourage moisture to collect between your oranges – and moisture quickly leads to bacteria!

-However, any longer than 2 days and you should store your oranges in the refrigerator, where they will keep for up to 2 weeks.
+However, for any longer than two days and you should store your oranges in the refrigerator, where they will keep for up to 2 weeks.

 The Round-Up On Freezing Oranges

-Freezing oranges is a great idea if you’ve bought a ton on offer, or you want quick segments you can throw into your morning smoothie.
+Freezing oranges is a great idea if you’ve bought a ton on sale or you want quick segments you can throw into your morning smoothie.